 Simple English definitions for legal terms

-Read a random definition: year and a day rule
+Read a random definition: a fine force

 The foot-frontage rule is a way to calculate property taxes for things like sidewalks and sewers.
 It only looks at how much of the property touches the improvement, and doesn't consider how deep the property is or what other buildings are on it.